 A native Pittsburgher residing in O’Hara Township, on ancestral land of the Seneca culture, and a graduate of the University of Pittsburgh, Heather has spent the last 20 years serving women as a labor and postpartum doula and is also the founder of Pittsburgh Doula Network, a postpartum doula service.
 In 2016, a dear friend and repeat postpartum client lost her second child, Madeline, to stillbirth.
 After witnessing the profound loss and grief, her eyes were opened to the silent tragedies women and families were experiencing all around her and how ill equipped most people, including herself, were in handling it.

 ~ Heather Bradley

 The idea of providing free labor and postpartum doula care was her immediate response to serving these families.
 After devoting time to research and education, Heather became proficient in perinatal loss support and launched Pittsburgh Bereavement Doulas in August 2018.
-She is trained through Resolve Through Sharing as a perinatal bereavement coordinator and trainer, and through Baby Loss Family Advisors /Baby Loss Doulas, having found a wonderful mentor and friend in Sherokee Ilse.
+She is trained through Resolve Through Sharing by Marie Walter, as a perinatal bereavement coordinator and trainer, and through Baby Loss Family Advisors /Baby Loss Doulas, having found a wonderful mentor and friend in Sherokee Ilse.
 Currently, she is training to become a Pregnancy Loss Group Facilitator through The Institute for the Study of Birth, Breath and Death.

 In her free time, she loves planning her next adventure with Andrew, cooking family dinners for their 6 children, crafting, reading non-fiction, and gardening.

 A transplant from Guildford, England, and alumnus of Cambridge University, Andrew brings the perspective of a father’s loss.
 Employed at Google for the past 10 years as a senior engineer keeps him in front of a computer all day, but he takes every opportunity to hike in the woods, wander looking for geocaches, play bridge, and bake bread.